“It’s a Wonderful Life” and the Importance of Connection

-But, I recently read a highly engaging article titled The Best Way to Save People From Suicide featured in the Huffington Post last month.
+This year I read a highly engaging article titled The Best Way to Save People From Suicide featured in the Huffington Post.
 In summary, it discusses the idea that making connections and keeping in close contact with someone who is suicidal is a simple yet effective method of preventing suicide.
 Remarkably, this applies to many different types of contact, from simple texts or emails, making a call, even sending a form letter.

 Reading about the importance of connections got me thinking about George in “It’s a Wonderful Life.”
 Here’s a guy who has connected with a lot of people over his life.
 He’s a beloved son and brother, and well-liked member of the community.
 He is devoted to other people and several times through the course of the film, we see him sacrifice his own dreams and ambitions to help family members and others.
 In my opinion and observation watching the film, that lifetime of deferring his own needs for others leads to a degree of resentment and perhaps even depression.